 Penstemon 'Chocolate Drop' How can you go wrong with penstemon?

-Hot Cocoa Rose: This is not chocolate scented, but I want to include it, as I'm a rose grower.
-The Blooms are burgundy with brown undertones.
+Hot Cocoa Rose: This is not chocolate scented, but I want to include it, as I'm a rose grower (over 150 bushes).
+The blooms are burgundy with brown undertones.

 One mustn't forget edible plants in the garden that smell (and sometimes taste) like chocolate: